obita-tech/catalog/obitamockbank100.catalog.obita.tech/resources/README.md

 # Introduction

-The Mock Banking solution is providing an online banking system environment for the customer to try out all the self-banking-related tasks.
+The Sandbox Banking solution is providing an online banking system environment for the customer to try out all the self-banking-related tasks.
 This is a sandbox environment to provide a well-managed banking system to get understand all the solutions that we provide by our Open Banking solution.

 # Ecosystem & participants